-Policy 15 Sites and capacity in the hubs will be provided to support the expansion of child care facilities that are identified in the UBC Child Care Expansion Plan (2009).
+Policy 15 Sites and capacity in the Mixed-Use Hubs will be provided to support the expansion of child care facilities that are identified in the UBC Child Care Expansion Plan (2018).

-3.4 MIXED-USES AND HUBS
+MIXED-USES AND MIXED-USE HUBS

 A safe, interesting and vibrant campus encourages people to linger, socialize and develop lasting relationships.
 UBC's Vancouver campus is large and dispersed, with many people feeling it lacks a central, vibrant focus.
 Others would like more amenities and services to be distributed across campus to help to strengthen the sense of community and create a more cohesive campus.